All Blacks Sam Cane Fractures His Neck Against South Africa

 “UPDATE: All Blacks lose forward @SamCane7 is to have surgery in Johannesburg today after suffering a fracture in his neck in last night’s Test against South Africa.
 Expected to make a full recovery.
 All Blacks Doctor Tony Page said Cane had suffered a fracture in vertebrae but thankfully had not suffered any nerve damage.
 Cane will stay in South Africa for the week before flying home.
 Will be out of rugby for several months.”

-At this time Cane has no nerve damage or numbness, but reportedly he is in some discomfort and will undergo surgery in Johannesburg before returning to New Zealand.
+At this time, Cane has no nerve damage or numbness, but reportedly he is in some discomfort and will undergo surgery in Johannesburg before returning to New Zealand.

 Sam Cane never flinches so it should not surprise his grimace as he left the field in Pretoria has revealed itself to be a break in his neck. https://t.co/ZML6rkL9R8